Simson2006/Therapeutic-AI-Chatbot/README.md

      - Normalization (lowercasing, removing punctuation)

 3. **Converting Words to Vectors**:
-   - Text data is converted into numerical vectors using **TF-IDF, CountVectorizer, or Word2Vec**.
+   - Text is converted into numerical vectors using a **Bag of Words (BoW) implementation**, allowing the ANN model to process and understand the input.

-   - Vectorization allows the deep learning model to understand and learn patterns from the text.
+4. **Model Training (ANN)**:

-4. **Model Training**:
+   - A deep learning **Artificial Neural Network (ANN)** is trained to classify user queries into intents.
-   - A deep learning model (`model_dl.h5`) is trained using the processed dataset.
+   - The model achieves **about 90% accuracy** on the training and validation datasets.
-   - `chatbot_model_training.ipynb` notebook is used for creating and training this model.
+   - Training is done in `chatbot_model_training.ipynb`.

 5. **Response Generation**:
-   - Once the model predicts the intent of a user query, the chatbot selects an appropriate response from the dataset.
+   - Once the ANN predicts the intent of a user query, the chatbot selects an appropriate response from the dataset.

 6. **Web Interface (Streamlit)**:
    - `app.py` contains the **Streamlit app** for the chatbot interface.
    - Users can type questions, and the chatbot responds instantly in the browser.

 7. **Preprocessing New Queries**:
    - `preprocess.py` module processes new text entered by the user:
-     - Tokenizes and cleans the input
+     - Cleans and tokenizes the input
-     - Converts words to vectors using the saved vectorizer
+     - Converts it into a vector using **Bag of Words**
-     - Prepares data for the model to predict the intent
+     - Prepares data for the ANN to predict the intent

 ---